 The ultimate guide on GDPR and HIPAA complianceDownload our FREE eBook now

-When fitness tracking apps manage sensitive data?
+When do fitness tracking apps manage sensitive data?

 According to EU Commission’s Green Paper on mHealth, fitness tracking apps are meant to maintain or improve healthy behaviors, quality of life and well-being of individuals.

 Sometimes it’s extremely difficult to understand whether or not such apps collect sensitive data.
 The Article 29 Working Party gives an example of a fitness tracking app that would count the number of steps during a single walk.
-The Article states that if those data cannot be combined with other data about the same data subject and if the specific medical context in which this app is used is not available, then the collected data do not require the extra protection as a special category of health data.
+The Article states that, if those data cannot be combined with other data about the same data subject, and if the specific medical context in which this app is used is not available, then the collected data do not require the extra protection as a special category of health data.
 In this case, according to the Article, these data are just raw, relatively low impact lifestyle personal data (if the app does not include the location data) and the knowledge about that persons’ health cannot be inferred from them.

 However, collected raw data can be easily combined with other datasets and become sensitive data.
 In doubt cases, the notion of what constitutes health data should be created broadly: any data related to a person’s physical and mental health could be sensitive if the circumstances surrounding the data collection and processing suggest they are.

 In fact, the latest Article 29 Working Party’s Opinion points out that the assessment must be done only on a case-by-case basis.
 Fitness data generated in the medical context that can lead to inferring other health information will be surely considered health/sensitive data.
 For example, data about our jogging activity may not be considered sensitive.
-However, when this data is combined with heart rate, or when it is analyzed and compared with data from other people, it can reveal sensitive information about our ability to perform a stressful activity.
-For example, an insurance company could deduce that we fall into a category of people having higher propensity to face some health issues, increasing our insurance or denying our request.
+However, when this data is combined with heart rates, or when it is analyzed and compared with data from other people, it can reveal sensitive information about our ability to perform a stressful activity.
+For example, an insurance company could infer that we fall into a category of people having higher propensity to face some health issues, thus increasing our insurance or denying our request.
 In addition, fitness tracking apps supporting our jogging activity usually collect also geo-positioning data, making them by default sensitive.

-The diagram below shows the relations between different categories of data managed by mHealth and fitness tracking apps
+The diagram below shows the relations between different categories of data managed by mHealth and fitness tracking apps.

 Outlook: the EU General Data Protection Regulation